Pamela Burton: Education and philosophy

 To demonstrate how modernist ideas were embedded in the mid-century gardens and houses of A. Quincy Jones, Joseph van der Kar, John Lautner, Richard Neutra, Rudolph Schindler, and many more, Burton wrote, with Marie Botnick and Kathryn Smith, the book Private Landscapes: Modernist Gardens in Southern California.

 Throughout Burton's career she has been influenced and informed by where she lived — the hills of Malibu and the valley of Ojai.
 She learned repeatedly that the success and value of spaces are not always seen immediately; they are felt.
 Many defining edges and threshold meetings can go into making a space resonant: proportions of inside and outside, light and shadow, nature and cultivation, social needs and solitude.
 Her living spaces became places to experiment and explore by instinct; if she fell, she didn't hurt herself.
 She replanted.
 “Burton’s own garden has developed around her favorite themes: formal outdoor rooms casually appointed, flowing water, the wild world seen beyond the garden, the use of plants to narrate a human story.”

 In the end, a garden takes on its own layers of time and meaning, and Burton does not feel she needs to spell them out completely.
-She has come to be satisfied if it appears as if she didn't do anything.
-Arriving at that point has taken a tremendous amount of work; it is the constant process of editing that lets a garden age and endure, deepening and leaning into its own story.
 “I’m passionate about places that resonate, about places that make you think and long and remember.”